IEntin/ClientServer/docs/README.md

 There is a choice of encryption libraries to use in this application:\
 Sodium which is the current and Crypto++.\
 To select one or another change both ServerOptiond.json and ClientOptions.json files:\
-"EncryptorType" : "CRYPTOSODIUM"  to "EncryptorType" : "CRYPTOPP" or vice versa.\
+"SingleEncryptor" : "CRYPTOSODIUM"  to "EncryptorType" : "CRYPTOPP" or vice versa.\
 No application rebuild is required.

 Sodium is preferable due to the active development of this library,\